Toshihiko-tan/Toshihiko-tan/README.md

 - 💬 I am fluent in Japanese, English, French, and Chinese.
 I can speak a little bit of Spanish as well.

 - LinkedIn : https://www.linkedin.com/in/samuel-tan-b00606221

 - 📫 : **tansam@umich.edu**

-⚡
+⚡ Fun Facts:
-- 🎧 I've worked and DJed at KCSB-FM, a cool indie radio station in Santa Barbara, CA.
+🎧 I've worked and DJed at KCSB-FM, a cool indie radio station in Santa Barbara, CA.
-- 🎸 I am the bassist/guitarist of a student band at UofM.
+🎸 I am the bassist/guitarist of a student band at UofM.

 <!--
 **Toshihiko-tan/Toshihiko-tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.